 CONCLUSIONS

-Data is generally sparse across this region of EPG32, EPG 34 and EPG 36.
+Data is generally sparse across the region of EPG32.
 Only one stratigraphic hole has been drilled in the area within EPG 32.
 This hole intersected granite at 635m.
 This granite was age dated at 328+/2 Ma., Late Carboniferous.